Part 2 of 3

 tailored advice to expat retiree clients and foreign investors based on a

-deeper analysis of key property market metrics deviations.
+deeper analysis of deviations in key property market metrics.

 Analysis